nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Wek 11 - Oct 28 - Nov 03.md

 ## Sub-team meeting:
-  -  Met on October 02
+  -  Met on Nov 03